 HISTORIC STRUCTURES FUND (HSF) - Level of Funding: STREAM 1Minimum €15,000 - Maximum €50,000; STREAM 2 Minimum €50,000 - Maximum €200,000

-The Guidance Circular on the Structures at Risk Fund 2018, which explains the scheme and the Application Form, are available to download.
+The Guidance Circular on the Historic Structures Fund 2019, which explains the scheme and the Application Form, are available to download.

 BHIS is a scheme operated by each local authority to assist with the repair and conservation of Protected Structures, and in certain cases, works to structures within Architectural Conservation Areas.
 Fingal County Council has a fund of €60,000 to allocate in 2019 and so applications will be assessed and prioritised on the basis of: Significance of the Structure; Effectiveness of the Works; Employment Benefits.

 FINGAL COUNTY COUNCIL’S ARCHITECTURAL HERITAGE FUND “STITCH IN TIME GRANT” - Level of Funding: Minimum €100 - Maximum €2,500

 Fingal County Council operates a fund out of its own budget for minor repair/maintenance works or restoration of features to Protected Structures and historic buildings of merit in Architectural Conservation Areas.
 This is for works that cost under €5,000.
 See the leaflet below for information on the types of works covered by this scheme and the Application Form is available to download.